-The University of Toronto Scarborough Campus Community Police Services has, as its primary responsibility, the safety and security of the University community.
-The UTSC Campus Community Police Services consists of the Manager, two Staff Sergeants, three Corporals, and eight Special Constables.
+Our primary responsibility is the safety and security of the University community.
+Our team includes a Manager, two Staff Sergeants, three Corporals, and eight Special Constables.
 All officers are sworn special constables and act under the authority of the Ontario Police Services Act to enforce federal and provincial statutes on University of Toronto property.
-Officers also enforce certain University and parking regulations.
-UTSC Campus Community Police are on duty 24 hours a day, seven days a week and patrol the campus property by foot, bicycle and car.
-The purpose of these patrols is to enhance personal safety, to prevent property crime, and to monitor for fire and other hazardous conditions on campus.
+Officers also enforce University and parking regulations.
+UTSC Campus Community Police are on duty 24 hours a day, seven days a week and patrol the campus by foot, bicycle and car to enhance personal safety, prevent property crime, and monitor for fire and other hazardous conditions on campus.

 We coordinate community engagement programs, provide speakers, answer inquiries on matters of law enforcement, advise on personal safety and security and other related topics.

 To support the academic mission of the University, the UTSC Campus Police work in partnership with our community to:

 - Protect persons and property by developing programs and conducting activities that promote safety and security

 - Prevent crime, maintain the peace, resolve conflicts and promote good order

 - Deliver non-discriminatory, inclusive programs to our diverse community